opencadc/caom2/torkeep/README.md

 {collection name}.computeMetadata = {true | false}
 {collection name}.proposalGroup = {true | false}
 ```
-_org.opencadc.torkeep.grantProvider_ is URI to a permissions service that provides grants to read and write CAOM collections.
+_grantProvider_ is URI to a permissions service that provides grants to read and write CAOM collections.
 The URI is a resourceID (e.g. ivo://opencadc.org/baldur) to a permissions service defined in a registry service,
 one line per permissions service.

-_org.opencadc.torkeep.collection_ specifies the CAOM collection name.
+_collection_ specifies the CAOM collection name and defines a new set of config keys for that collection.

-_{collection name}.bashPublisherID_ is the base for generating Plane publisherID values.
+_bashPublisherID_ is the base for generating Plane publisherID values.
 The base is an uri of the form `ivo://<authority>[/<path>]`
 publisherID values: `<basePublisherID>/<collection>?<observationID>/<productID>`

-_{collection name}.computeMetadata_ enables computation and persistence of computed metadata(generally, Plane metadata
+_computeMetadata_ enables computation and persistence of computed metadata(generally, Plane metadata
 aggregated from the artifacts). (default: false)

-_{collection name}.proposalGroup_ is a boolean flag which indicates whether a proposal group is to be generated
+_proposalGroup_ is a boolean flag which indicates whether a grant is generated to allow the proposal group
-in the observation for the collection. (default: false)

-### database tables
-torkeep requires a PostgreSQL database with citext and pg_sphere extensions with a `caom2` schema.
-When the service is started it checks/creates/upgrades the `caom2` tables and database content.
+to access CAOM metadata and/or data (if needed because it is not public).

 ## building it